thayer6/sia-wesley-docker/README.md

 # Wesley Docker Container
-This is the code used to build and run the Wesley Docker Container
+This is the code used to build and run the Wesley Docker Container!

 How to get started:
 1. Navigate to the directory where you'd like to work locally on Wesley